Rhys-H/dotfiles/README.md

 ## git-config

 After running the bootstrap script the `.gitconfig` file will be copied to your home directory.
 The `.gitconfig` file in this repo refers to a `.gitconfig_local` file for user credentials.
 For this reason it is **not recommended** to commit this file into version control.

-## Apps

-To install commonly used Linux applications, navigate to the scripts folder and run:
-  - `./install_apps.sh`